interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.editing.rst

 Once you have generated a `result` object via the `search` command, you can edit the result in a number of ways.
 You can delete, merge or otherwise alter entries or subcorpora; you can do statistics, and you can sort results.

 Editing, calculating and sorting each create a new object, called `edited`.
-This means that if you make a mistake, you still have access to the original `result` object.
+This means that if you make a mistake, you still have access to the original `result` object, without needing to run the search again.

 The edit command
 ------------------